-When a stock price falls quickly and the dividend payout remains equal, the dividend yield ratio tends to increase.
+When a stock price falls quickly, and the dividend payout remains equal, the dividend yield ratio tends to increase.
 For instance, if stock ABC was original $60 with a $1.50, its yield would be 2.5%.
 If the stock price falls to $50 and the $1.50 dividend payout is maintained, its new yield will be 3%.
 It is to be noted that in the face of the situation, the yield may appear to attract dividend investors; it is actually a value trap.
-It is always important to understand the high yield of a stock.
+It is always essential to understand the high yield of a stock.
 A firm that shows a stock price falling from $50 to $20, then it is perhaps struggling, and one should make a detailed analysis before considering a plunge in the stocks.

 #2 – Is it an MLP or REIT?

 Master Limited Partnerships or Real Estate Investment Trusts are rapidly gaining popularity amongst dividend investors since they tend to offer substantially higher dividend yield ratios than equity stocks.
-These trusts tend to offer high dividends since they are required to distribute a very large portion of their earnings (at least 90%) to shareholders in the form of dividends.
+These trusts tend to offer high dividends since they are required to distribute a massive portion of their earnings (at least 90%) to shareholders in the form of dividends.
 These trusts do not pay regular income tax at the corporate level, but the tax burden is transferred to the investors.